Roy-1224/SI507_Final-Project/README.md

 The file program.py is the program file of this project.
 You can run it directly to start the program.
 It will ask the user for the zip code to focus on the nearby restaurants for later interaction.

 To interact with the program, the user has four options: look for top-rated restaurants in the given zip code area, look at the detailed information of a restaurant in the given zip code area, look at a map that shows all restaurants in the given zip code area, look for restaurants that have certain category in the given zip code area

+The data.csv file is the cached data file that contains all data I will use for this project.

+The required python packages are requests and plotly.